skoolkid/skoolkit/_sources/whatis.txt

 Features
 --------
-Besides disassembling a Spectrum game into a list of Z80 instructions, SkoolKit can also:
+SkoolKit can:

+* convert a TAP or TZX file into a 'pristine' snapshot (using :ref:`tap2sna.py`)
+* disassemble SNA, Z80 and SZX snapshots as well as raw memory files
+* distinguish code from data by using a code execution map produced by an emulator
-* Build PNG or GIF images from graphic data in the game snapshot (using the :ref:`UDG`, :ref:`UDGARRAY`, :ref:`FONT` and :ref:`SCR` macros)
+* build still and animated PNG/GIF images from graphic data in the game snapshot (using the :ref:`UDG`, :ref:`UDGARRAY`, :ref:`FONT` and :ref:`SCR` macros)
-* Create hyperlinks between routines and data blocks that refer to each other (by use of the :ref:`R` macro in annotations, and automatically in the operands of ``CALL`` and ``JP`` instructions)
+* create hyperlinks between routines and data blocks that refer to each other (by use of the :ref:`R` macro in annotations, and automatically in the operands of ``CALL`` and ``JP`` instructions)
-* Neatly render lists of bugs, trivia and POKEs on separate pages (using :ref:`ref-Bug`, :ref:`ref-Fact` and :ref:`ref-Poke` sections in a `ref` file)
+* neatly render lists of bugs, trivia and POKEs on separate pages (using :ref:`ref-Bug`, :ref:`ref-Fact` and :ref:`ref-Poke` sections in a `ref` file)
-* Produce ASM files that include bugfixes declared in the `skool` file (with :ref:`ofix`, :ref:`bfix` and other ASM directives)
+* produce ASM files that include bugfixes declared in the `skool` file (with :ref:`ofix`, :ref:`bfix` and other ASM directives)
-* Produce TAP files from assembled code (using :ref:`bin2tap.py`)
+* produce TAP files from assembled code (using :ref:`bin2tap.py`)

 For a demonstration of SkoolKit's capabilities, take a look at the complete disassemblies of `Skool Daze`_, `Back to Skool`_ and `Contact Sam Cruise`_.
 The